 Most cold email senders craft their campaigns with a view to acquiring new business relations.
 They commit all their efforts to planning a new cold email campaign.
 They spend a long time on precise targeting, perfecting their email copy and taking care of impeccable deliverability.

-In the end, they do indeed achieve a very high open rate of their email campaign, one that would amaze even the well-seasoned cold email senders.
+In the end, they do indeed achieve a very high open rate of their email campaign, one that would amaze even a well-seasoned cold email sender.
 Yet the reply rate to their campaigns is very poor.
 How is that possible?